mukeshkumar1451/Data/README.md

 - Output must be plain text only.
 - Do NOT use markdown.
 - Do NOT use tables.
-- Do NOT use bold.
-- Do NOT use headings.
-- Do NOT use ###.
-- Do NOT use backticks.
+- Do NOT use bold, ###, or special symbols.
-- Do NOT add Notes.
-- Do NOT add explanations.
+- Do NOT add explanations, notes, summaries, or commentary.
-- Do NOT wrap steps across multiple lines.
 - Do NOT leave blank lines.
+- Each step must be on a single line.
-- Any deviation from plain text format is invalid.
+- Any formatting deviation is invalid.

 ------------------------------------------------------------
 CHANNEL: {channel}

-MANDATORY CHANNEL ENTITY ENFORCEMENT:
+MANDATORY CHANNEL ENFORCEMENT:

 If CHANNEL is RTL or DTC:
 - STRICTLY DO NOT include or reference: